PIE vs PIH vs Melasma: The Complete Hyperpigmentation Guide for Brown & Black Skin

 Treating PIH on Dark Skin

-• Turmeric/Curcumin: Gentle tyrosinase inhibitor + anti-inflammatory
+• Turmeric/Curcumin: Gentle tyrosinase regulator + soothing

 • Kojic acid (1-2%): Effective brightener, safe at proper concentrations